In the middle of reaching goals, my studio is that place where I unload so many words and creativity. But for weeks the artistic flow has been weak.

 I went back and flipped through three years of watercolors, seeking which expressed a feeling.

-Looking at multiple things in a painting can sometimes bring forward a spiral but centering on movement, color pallet and the impression brought me to feeling.
+I find looking at multiple things in a painting can sometimes bring forward a spiral but centering on movement, color pallet and the impression, brought me to a feeling.

 I love impressions because this is where feeling lives.